CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification

 where $\mathcal{S}$ denotes the set of all possible count values.
 The predicted density map $\boldsymbol{Y}^*$ can be generated by taking the expectation or the mode over the bins.
 In the former case, $\boldsymbol{Y}^*$ is calculated by

 where $b_k$ is the average count value in the bin $\mathcal{B}_k$.

-In SBC and its follow-up works \cite{xiong2019open, xiong2022discrete}, Gaussian smoothing is used for preprocessing the ground truth density maps to reduce sparsity, transforming $\mathcal{S}$ from an initially discrete space $\mathbb{N}$ into a continuous space $\mathbb{R}_+$.
-Consequently, a sequence of bordering real-valued intervals is employed as bins to cover $\mathcal{S}=\mathbb{R}_+$.
-This binning strategy makes samples with count values near the intervalborders difficult to classify.
+In SBC, Gaussian smoothing is used for preprocessing the ground truth density maps to reduce sparsity, transforming $\mathcal{S}$ from an initially discrete space $\mathbb{N}$ into a continuous space $\mathbb{R}_+$.
+Consequently, a sequence of bordering real-valued intervals is employed as bins to cover $\mathcal{S} \subseteq \mathbb{R}_+$.
+This quantization strategy leads to inconsistency with CLIP's pre-training corpus and makes samples with count values near the interval borders difficult to classify.
 For instance, it is challenging for models to determine whether to classify a block with a count value of 0.05 into $\mathcal{B}_1 = [0, \, 0.05)$ or $\mathcal{B}_2 = [0.05, \, 0.1)$.
 Moreover, because the spatial size of each person is not provided, Gaussian smoothing introduces noise into the ground-truth density maps, negatively impacting the model's generalizability \cite{wang2020distribution}.